 Fluorouracil should be used in the elderly with similar considerations as with normal adult doses.

 It is recommended that fluorouracil should only be given by, or under the strict supervision of, a qualified physician who is conversant with the use of potent antimetabolites and has the facilities for regular monitoring of clinical, biochemical and haematological effects during and after administration.

 All patients should be admitted to hospital for initial treatment.

-Cardiotoxicity has been associated with fluoropyrimidine therapy, including myocardial infarction, angina, arrhythmias, myocarditis, cardiogenic shock, sudden death and electrocardiographic changes (including very rare cases of QT prolongation).
+Cardiotoxicity has been associated with fluoropyrimidine therapy, including myocardial infarction, angina, arrhythmias, myocarditis, cardiogenic shock, sudden death, stress cardiomyopathy (takotsubo syndrome) and electrocardiographic changes (including very rare cases of QT prolongation).
 These adverse events are more common in patients receiving continuous infusion of 5-fluorouracil rather than bolus injection.
-Prior history of coronary artery disease may be a risk factor for cardiac adverse reactions.
+Prior history of coronary artery disease may be a risk factor for some cardiac adverse reactions.
 Care should therefore be exercised in treating patients who experienced chest pain during courses of treatment, or patients with a history of heart disease.
 Cardiac function should be regularly monitored during treatment with fluorouracil.
 In case of severe cardiotoxicity the treatment should be discontinued.

 Cases of encephalopathies (including hyperammonaemic encephalopathy, leukoencephalopathy, posterior reversible encephalopathy syndrome [PRES]) associated with 5-fluorouracil treatment have been reported from post-marketing sources.
 Signs or symptoms of encephalopathy are altered mental status, confusion, disorientation, coma or ataxia.
 If a patient develops any of these symptoms withhold treatment and test serum ammonia levels immediately.
 In case of elevated serum ammonia levels initiate ammonia-lowering therapy.
 Hyperammonaemic encephalopathy often occurs together with lactic acidosis.